benwang2/obsidian-f22/Rutgers/2022 Fall/352/Notes/Lecture 22.md

 The NAT gateway router accomplishes this by using a different transport port for each distinct (transport-level) conversation between the local network and the Internet.

 The gateway router maintains a translation table that records an "internet side" and "local side".
-The "internet side" is the public IP address for the local machine and the "local side" is the IP address that maps
+The "internet side" is the public IP address for the local machine and the "local side" is the real IP.

+The router manages the connections and datagrams transmitted, acting as a middleman for

 Example interaction:
 1. Host 10.0.0.1 sends datagram to an **external host**, 128.119.40.186, at port 80